AESTHET1C/EWMC-Firmware/Documentation/EWMC Firmware Documentation.md

 This stage determines the locations of each endstop and the average travel time of each motor in both directions.
 These values are used during normal operation to determine erroneous endstop operation and motor failures.

-Once this stage is completed, calibration is complete and the Firmware proceeds to normal operation.
+The Firmware proceeds to normal operation after calibration.

 #Wiring Connections